$T$-convex $T$-differential fields and their immediate extensions: Introduction

 \subsection{Acknowledgements}

-This article contains results from my PhD thesis~\cite{Ka21}.
-I would like to thank Allen Gehret and Erik Walsberg for helpful conversations.
-I'd especially like to thank Nigel Pynn-Coates and Lou van den Dries for providing feedback on earlier drafts of this article.
+Research for this article was conducted at the University of Illinois Urbana-Champaign, and the results first appeared in my PhD thesis~\cite{Ka21}.
+I would like to thank the referees for useful comments, Allen Gehret and Erik Walsberg for helpful conversations, and especially Nigel Pynn-Coates and Lou van den Dries for providing feedback on earlier drafts of this article.